What Are Century Eggs

 How Does a Century Egg Taste

-Just the thought of eating a Black Egg scared me.
+It used to be, just the thought of eating a Black Egg (or Century Egg) scared me.
 I love my eggs – scrambled, boiled, poached, sunny side up, over easy or over medium or even deviled.
-I like them Benedict, Migas, burrito, omlette, Florentine and Ranchero.
-One thing that always scared me a bit was Black eggs, also known as century eggs, preserved egg, hundred-year egg, thousand-year egg, thousand-year-old egg, or millennium eggs in Asia.
+I like them Benedict, Migas, burrito, omelet, Florentine, and Ranchero.
+I eat a lot of strange things, but one thing that always scared me a bit was Black eggs, also known as century eggs, preserved egg, hundred-year egg, thousand-year egg, thousand-year-old egg, or millennium eggs in Asia.
 Just the thought of eating something that has been buried in the ground so long as to look rotten goes against my instincts.

 However a few weeks ago, when a friend who’s culinary instincts I respect, told me she liked them I was surprised enough to give them a try.
 I was told that legend says that every one you eat seven years is added to your life.
 Even given that, just looking at the white, which has turned a translucent brown, and the yolk, which has turned a greenish black color was almost enough to stop me but I grabbed my chopsticks, closed my eyes and went for it.
 The “white” was a bit salty tasting and the yolk was almost the consistency of pudding with a slightly sulfurous /ammonia taste.

 How Are Black Eggs Made